-- When an international applicant has been admitted, the College will submit the form I-20.
+When an international applicant has been admitted, the College will submit the form I-20.
 Students using an I-20 issued by Union College are obligated to attend Union College for at least one academic year.
-The student must be on campus no later than the first day of classes and must remain a full course of study (at least 12 semester hours per semester). - Please note that federal regulations limit international students to only one online course per semester.
-Students can enroll in an online major but they will not be issued an I-20.
+The student must be on campus no later than the first day of classes and must remain a full course of study (at least 12 semester hours per semester).